ZeyuPing/MaVis/README_EN.md

 [简体中文](README.md) | English

 A Flask-based web application that converts mathematical formulas into interactive 3D visualizations.
-Users can input mathematical formulas, and the system will generate corresponding 3D graphs in real-time, with support for history management.
+Users can input multiple mathematical formulas, and the system will generate corresponding 3D graphs in real-time, with support for history management.

 ## Features

 - Support for 3D visualization of any mathematical formula containing x and y variables
+- Multiple function input and comparison analysis
+  - Dynamically add multiple function input boxes
+  - Two display modes available:
+    - Show All Functions Together: Display all functions in the same 3D space for intuitive comparison
+    - Show Each Function Separately: Display each function in its own 3D space for detailed observation
 - Interactive 3D graphics with rotation, zoom, and pan capabilities
 - Formula history management
 - One-click reuse of historical formulas